Teaching Philosophy

 Courses taught

 This online course introduces students to scientific writing in the health sciences.
-Students will learn techniques that will help them write effectively and efficiently, summarize and analyze scientific research, display scientific data and present on scientific topics.
-Additionally, they will reflect weekly on they learn from the assignments and readings.
+Students learn techniques that will help them write effectively and efficiently, summarize and analyze scientific research, display scientific data and present on scientific topics.
+Additionally, they reflect weekly on what they learn from the assignments and readings.
 This course relies heavily on self-motivated learning and participation in class as well as on discussion boards.
-This course fulfills the technology and written communication skills of the general education curriculum.
+Students learn to read and evaluate a scientific study (IMRAD), write a review paper, present on their research, and create a patient information website.

 This course prepare students to write at graduate and professional level in their academic discipline.
 In consultation with their advisor and the professor, students will choose a topic to develop throughout the semester in a series of writing assignments, culminating in one longer research paper.
 Students will develop these assignments and the final paper as part of a writing portfolio related to one area of their discipline or future profession.
 All work will proceed through the various stages of the writing process (topic-testing, research, rough draft, peer review, revision, final draft, and reflection), with the goal of cultivating good, sustainable writing practices.
 Students will meet individually with the professor at least twice a semester to discuss their work and revision strategies.